d354n/Git-dsAutoBot_ffbe/README.md

 Warning:
 * Dont forget to move PLAY button to TOP RIGHT of the screen
-* All Effects: Off

 First Setup:
+* set All Effects OFF
-* set party name to "EVE NT" for Event, Vortex
+* set party name to:
+  * "EVE NT" for Event, Vortex
-* set party name to "LE VEL" for Exploration
+  * "LE VEL" for Exploration
-* set party name to "TRUS T" for Dungeon
+  * "TRUS T" for Dungeon
 * standard action after no energy is Next Action
 * standard action setup:
   * std01